Alocasia Azlanii: care tips for a rare and stunning plant

 FAQ

-Why are my Alocasia Azlanii leaves falling off?
+Why are the leaves of my Alocasia Azlanii falling?

 Is it toxic to animals?

 Yes, like all Alocasias, it is toxic to cats and dogs.
-Keep it out of reach if you live with pets.
+Place it out of reach if you live with pets.

-Yes, by dividing the rhizome when repotting.
-Carefully separate the shoots with a few roots and replant them in a new pot.
+Yes, by rhizome division during repotting.
+Gently separate the offsets with some roots and replant them in a new pot.

 Conclusion

-Alocasia Azlanii is an exceptional plant that deserves pride of place in your collection.
-With a little care and the right environment, you'll be rewarded with its incredible foliage.
+The Alocasia Azlanii is an exceptional plant that deserves a special place in your collection.
+With a little attention and a suitable environment, you will be rewarded with its incredible foliage.
 A rare beauty that will transform any room into a chic jungle!

 Our collections